 Life at Wake Forest

-Life at the Wake Forest School of Business provides a unique experience for the graduate business student.
+Life at the Wake Forest School of Business provides a unique experience for each graduate business student.
 The time spent here offers much more than a rewarding curriculum (including the option to participate in a Global Immersion experience); it offers the opportunity to be a part of a close-knit community.

 - Company Information Sessions & Alumni Introductions – WFU alumni discuss the culture of the company they represent, serve as a connection into the company, and give advice on how to get your foot in the door.

-- Recruiter Information Sessions – “Friends of Wake Forest” recruiters visit WFU and share insights into how to connect with a recruiter, how to drive the recruiter-candidate relationships and insider tips for how you can set yourself up for success.
+- Recruiter Information Sessions – “Friends of Wake Forest” recruiters visit WFU and share insights into how to connect with a recruiter, how to drive the recruiter-candidate relationship and insider tips for how you can set yourself up for success.

 - Executive in Residence Program – EIR sessions provide students unique access to experts in specific fields and offers opportunities to network with leaders across a range of industries.
 The program provides a deeper understanding of business practices and leadership development to enhance career growth.
 Only available to current MBA students, each student has the opportunity to sit down 1:1 with the EIR for 30-45 minutes, discussing topics ranging from professional development to leadership advice.

 - MBA Meetups – These engagement activities provide current students, alumni, and prospective students the chance to spend time together in a casual networking environment.
 We host a variety of meetups at local restaurants and breweries, sporting events and game venues, and wellness and service organizations.